quinn-rs/quinn/quinn/examples/README.md

 $ cargo run --example https_client https://localhost:4433/README.MD
 ```

+*additional arguments can be passed, see the `Opt` struct in the example.*

 **Result:**

-The output will be the contents of the README.
+The output will be the contents of this README.

 ## Minimal Example
 The `connection.rs` example intends to use the smallest amount of code to make a simple QUIC connection.
 The server issues it's own certificate and passes it to the client to trust.

 ```text
 $ cargo run --example connection
 ```

 This example will make a QUIC connection on localhost, and you should see output like:

 ```text
 [server] incoming connection: id=3680c7d3b3ebd250 addr=127.0.0.1:50469
 [client] connected: id=61a2df1548935aeb, addr=127.0.0.1:5000